Learning unbiased group-wise registration (LUGR) and joint segmentation: evaluation on longitudinal diffusion MRI: INTRODUCTION

 A common strategy in image registration is to choose a \textit{fixed} reference, to which the rest of images can be pair-wise registered.
 This approach however introduces a bias towards the selected reference, e.g., interpolation asymmetry \cite{reuter2012within}.
 In longitudinal studies, the baseline time-point usually serves as the \textit{fixed} reference, therefore only the follow-up images are smoothed and the baseline image is consistently used for initialization.
 While a possible solution is to consider all combinations of paired deformations, for instance, to compose them into a mean deformation \cite{seghers2004construction,bron2014diagnostic,huizinga2016pca} or to search for a median image \cite{park2005least,reuter2012within,vernooij2008white}, this results in a dramatic growth of computational complexity.
 An efficient strategy to eliminate the need and the bias of reference selection is to use an implicit reference image that has the \textit{mean} anatomy of the group.
 In classical registration algorithms, the \textit{mean} strategy has been widely applied \cite{balci2006free,bhatia2004consistent,metz2011nonrigid}.
 For learning-based registration, however, the \textit{fixed} strategy is still the current paradigm.
 A recently-proposed relevant idea is to learn an implicit \textit{mean-space} atlas using a loss term that penalizes the moving average of paired deformations to enforce geometric centrality \cite{dalca2019learning}.
 The use of a loss term however requires to explicitly set the weight for the penalty and thus to specify to what extent the constraint is satisfied \cite{bhatia2004consistent}.

-In this work, we propose a novel unbiased group-wise strategy for learning-based registration that (1) forces the implicit reference in the mean-space of the input images using a constraint on the velocity field, and (2) estimates simultaneously all invertible deformations between the inputs and the implicit reference.
+In this work, we propose a novel strategy for Learning-based Unbiased Group-wise Registration (LUGR) that (1) forces the implicit reference in the mean-space of the input images using a constraint on the velocity field, and (2) estimates simultaneously all invertible deformations between the inputs and the implicit reference.
 Also, by joint optimization with a segmentation network, the proposed framework (3) leads to perfectly consistent segmentation across images.
 We validate the method in longitudinal diffusion MRI analysis of white matter tracts, which describe functionally grouped axonal fibers.